 Like many avatars of American art, Thelonious Monk displayed esoteric and abstract qualities while simultaneously drawing on the most traditional and crowd-pleasing craft.
 His blend of avant-garde style and danceable swing connects to people from all backgrounds and interests.
 The 60 Monk tunes are all essentially in current circulation, something that cannot be said of any other jazz composer.

 The JD Allen Trio, which includes Gregg August and Rudy Royston, offers a deep blues ethos and Monklike concision.
-Three major voices will guest: Bill Frisell has done the most to put Monk on the guitar, Geri Allen is in the crucial lineage of swinging and surreal pianists, and Dave Douglas utilizes Monk-concepts for his own composition but can also find a casual vein of Monkish irony when needed.
+Three major voices will guest: Bill Frisell has done the most to put Monk on the guitar, Kris Davis (replacing the late Geri Allen) is in the crucial lineage of swinging and surreal pianists, and Dave Douglas utilizes Monk-concepts for his own composition but can also find a casual vein of Monkish irony when needed.

 The modernist side of Monk has traditionally been of interest to duos.
 Jason Moran, who was featured at the Duke Performances celebration of Monk a decade ago and created the project IN MY MIND under the auspices of Duke Performances, partners with the vital conceptualist and swinging drummer Tyshawn Sorey.
 Gerald Clayton, who created the well-received “Piedmont Blues” last year for Duke Performances, joins his brilliant associate Ben Wendel.
 All these musicians can seemingly play anything, so it will be interesting to hear how they approach Monk.